 Which boiling tap is best for me?

-The tap that is best for you depends on your needs and preferences.
-If you are looking for an affordable option, the Avista 3-in-1 tap is a great choice.
-If you want unparalleled convenience and ultra-clean, filtered water, the Platinum 4-in-1 is better for you.
+The tap that is best for you depends on the needs of your home.
+If you are looking for the most affordable option, the Avista 3-in-1 tap is a best-seller for a reason.
+If you want the full package of convenience and function, the Platinum 4-in-1 tap will be your best friend.
 Remember, you can split the price across three interest-free payments, thanks to our partnership with Klarna.
-That means owning this century's must-have kitchen appliance is more accessible than ever.
+That means owning today's must-have kitchen appliance is more accessible than ever.

 How energy efficient are boiling water taps?